 The story behind the Colour Festival

-Begonia and Bougainvillea originate from South America, Gazania from South Africa and Verbana can be found throughout Eurasia and the United States.
+Begonia and Bougainvillea originate from South America, Gazania from South Africa and Verbena can be found throughout Eurasia and the United States.

 Begonia is always characterised by its asymmetrical leaves.
 For use in the garden, the main group on offer is Begonia B. Semperflorens Grp (the wax begonia) alongside B. Tuberhybrida Grp (tuberous begonia).
 New forms of both species are constantly being developed.
 B. boliviensis is a fantastic cultivar for use in the garden, and works well as a hanging plant, as does the Waterfall series.
 B. Betula is characterised by the rich blooming of small begonia flowers, the shrub begonia is a substantial plant, and B. fuchsifoliosa is a begonia with leaves that resemble those of Fuchsia.

-Verbana is characterised by its composite flowers and lobed or finely incised leaves.
-Verbana is grown both from seed (often in a mixture of colours) and from cuttings (often offered by colour).
+Verbena is characterised by its composite flowers and lobed or finely incised leaves.
+Verbena is grown both from seed (often in a mixture of colours) and from cuttings (often offered by colour).
 Both come primarily in the colours red, pink, white and the like.
 There are also varieties such as bonariensis and rigida which grow taller and are often lilac or purple.

 Gazania is characterised by flowers that open during the day in sunny weather and close again in the evening.
 The elongated spatula-shaped leaf is fairly tough, a sign that the plant can cope well with drought.
 The composite flowers are primarily orange, yellow, brown and pink.
 There are varieties with both grey and green leaves.